OCA/server-tools/keychain/README.rst

 By default, passwords are stored encrypted in the db using symetric encryption [Fernet : https://cryptography.io/en/latest/fernet/].
 The encryption key is stored in openerp.tools.config.

-Threats :
+Threats even with this module installed :

 - unauthorized odoo user want to access data: access is rejected by odoo security rules
 - db is stolen : without the key it's currently pretty hard to recover the password
-- odoo is compromised: hacker can do what he wants with odoo : passwords can be easily decrypted
+- odoo is compromised: hacker can do what he wants with odoo : passwords of the current env can be easily decrypted
+- server is compromised: idem

+If your dev server is compromised, hacker can't decrypt your prod passwords since you have different keys between dev and prod.

-If you want something more secure, don't store any sensitive data in odoo, use an external system as a proxy, you can still use this module for storing all other data related to your accounts.
+If you want something more secure : don't store any sensitive data in odoo, use an external system as a proxy, you can still use this module for storing all other data related to your accounts.

 Bug Tracker